dward2/BME547/Assignments/UnitTestingCIAssignment.md

 * Function must follow the PEP-8 style guide.

 ### Approach
-* Create a GitHub repository
+* Create a public GitHub repository in your account with `bme547ci` somewhere in the name
 * Clone this repository to your local computer
 * Develop code on a feature branch
 * Develop appropriate unit tests, including PEP-8 style check.